0xkjAlbert/someShellScripts/README.md

   * add ssh service into firewall allow list;
   * add httpd into firewall allow list;

+## extlinux.sh
+This is a script for make a extlinux Udisk.

 ### [MyBlog:Some Linux blog here.](http://111.231.85.97)